 Magento vs WooCommerce: cost

 While Magento does come in both open-source and paid editions, it’s only fair to compare the free version with WooCommerce, which likewise is available to download for nothing.

 But as mentioned, to get the most from both Magento and WooCommerce, you really need to combine them with some of the myriad themes, plugins and extensions available from their respective communities.
 And while many of these are free, some of the most powerful add-ons are paid.
-This means that an online shop with specialised features will usually incur extra costs, irrespective of the platform you choose.
+This means that an online shop with specialised features will usually incur extra costs, no matter which you choose.

 But the real question is, what do these extra costs add up to?
 On Magento, unless you take the time and effort to master the intricacies of the software yourself, you’ll probably need to hire a developer to implement extensions for you – even the free ones.
 The straightforward nature of WooCommerce, by contrast, makes the DIY approach more viable.

 Still, for some of the more advanced WooCommerce functionality, you may well have to call on outside help.
-But whether you manage your WooCommerce site personally or employ someone to do it for you, the end result is usually lower overall costs compared to Magento.
+But whether you manage your WooCommerce site personally or employ someone to do it for you, the end cost is usually lower overall compared to Magento.